ibm-cloud-docs/secrets-manager/at-events.md

-Events that are generated by an instance of the {{site.data.keyword.secrets-manager_short}} service are automatically forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location.
+Events that are generated by an instance of the [{sm-short}] service are automatically forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location.

 {{site.data.keyword.at_full_notm}} can have only one instance per location.
 To view events, you must access the web UI of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
 For more information, see [Launching the web UI through the IBM Cloud UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch#launch_cloud_ui).